latz-io/latz-io.github.io/_pages/cv.md

 ### Personal life
 In my personal life, I am passionate about music and arts: I have been playing in various rock, pop, and jazz bands since the age of 14-15.
 For a couple of years now, I have also been painting (aquarelle) and printing (linocuts).
+Here, I show a linocut of mine called *Downstairs to the Moon* (2017):

 ![linocut](https://raw.githubusercontent.com/latz-io/latz-io.github.io/master/moon_print.jpg)